Southwest Airlines Logo

 Why is Southwest’s logo a heart?

-According to marketing manager Kevin Krone, the heart of the company’s logo symbolizes care about customers.
-It is a composite image of all the hearts that Southwest Airlines employees put into the business they love.
+According to marketing manager Kevin Krone, the heart of the company’s logo symbolizes care for customers.
+It is a composite image of all Southwest Airlines employees’ hearts put into the business they love.

 When did Southwest Airlines start?

-The story of American Airlines started in 1971 when a local airline appeared in the three biggest cities in Texas.
+The story of American Airlines began in 1971, when a local airline launched service to the three largest cities in Texas.